 As the name suggests, we need to first check the permission of the user.
 And also one more thing you can check if you have migrated from Moss 2007 to SharePoint 2013 is that if users are converted to claims or not.
 If not you can check out this article to convert users to claims.

 When we put the id into the Site collection administrator they are able to edit the page.

-After doing some analysis we saw that some unique permission was given to various document libraries like Style Library, Master Page and Page Layouts document library.
-Removing unique permission from these two libraries help solving the issue.
+After doing some analysis we saw that some unique permission was given to various document libraries like Style Library, Master Page, and Page Layouts document library.
+Removing unique permission from these two libraries help to solve the issue.